Dawn + Jeff's Addition

 This project was published in Oregon Home.

 The key challenge with this project was to absorb an approximately 1200-square-foot original house into a wholly new design.
 Prior to our renovation, the owners had replaced all first floor windows.
-We retained that investment as well as all first floor walls and floors, as well as a bathroom that had been recently renovated.
+We retained that investment as well as all first floor walls, floors, and a bathroom that had been recently renovated.

 At home with color